PoslinskiNet/ember-testing-guide/README.md

 * * *

 # Test helpers
-Quite often bigger packages allow their own set of helpers that are very useful in our tests.
-So, when you pick the add-on, it is a good practice to be at least **aware that the add-on provides some of the test helpers by reviewing its readme**.
+Some libraries provide their own set of helpers that are very useful in our tests.
+So, when you choose an addon, it is a good practice to be at least **aware if the add-on provides some of the test helpers by reviewing its readme**.

 ## Example:

+For example, `ember-power-select` provides helpers like `typeInSearch`.

 ```javascript
 import {